Associate Degrees / Bachelors Degrees / CAPE

 - Who has had no secondary school, college, or university level studies within the last five years.

-* Note that mature students shall also meet any other stipulated requirements of the Academic Unit offering the Programme of study under consideration.
+- Mature students shall also meet any other stipulated requirements of the Academic Unit offering the programme of study under consideration.